alexlrobertson/promises/README.md

 > a declaration that something will or will not be done, given, etc., by one

-A declaration that something will successfully be resolved or rejected and only once.
+A declaration that something will resolve or reject and only once.

-A Promise cannot be resolved or rejected more than once.
+A Promise cannot resolve or reject more than once.

 > something that has the effect of an express assurance; indication of what may be expected

-A single thing which we can be assured of its type before being given it.
+A single thing which we can assure of its type before utilizing it.

 Promises should resolve to one type of object.
 Resolving to different types is confusing and reduces clarity about the system.